Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Synthesis, Limitations, and Future Work

-This work should be interpreted as a comparative case study of specific, practical implementations of RL and MPC, not as a definitive verdict on the paradigms themselves.
-The characteristics observed are representative of these particular cases, which in turn reflect broader patterns: MPC's potential for high precision at the cost of engineering effort, and RL's promise of automation coupled with challenges in adaptation.
-Within this context, our month-long deployment demonstrates that RL is a viable pathway toward scalable HVAC control, but one that involves distinct trade-offs against a meticulously engineered MPC.
-The RL controller achieved comparable energy savings ($\sim$22\% vs. $\sim$20\% for MPC) while requiring considerably less engineering overhead for model fitting ($\sim$2 vs. $>$5 days).
-However, this scalability came at the cost of performance precision; MPC delivered superior comfort-normalized efficiency ($\sim$12.7\% vs. $\sim$7.3\% for RL), largely due to its more accurate, manually calibrated system model and cost parameters.
+The comparative performance reported here is specific to the particular design choices made for each controller.
+Both the MPC and RL implementations involved engineering decisions --- such as the MPC's multi-stage parameter fitting process or the assumption of constant thermal mass temperature --- that were guided by physical intuition and field testing.
+We do not claim that either the MPC or RL implementation is in any sense optimal; rather, this work should be interpreted as a comparative case study of specific, practical implementations of RL and MPC.
+Yet, the characteristics observed are representative of these particular cases, which in turn reflect broader patterns: MPC's potential for high precision at the cost of engineering effort, and RL's promise of automation coupled with challenges in adaptation.
+Within this context, our month-long deployment demonstrates that RL is a viable pathway toward scalable HVAC control, but one that involves distinct trade-offs.
+The RL controller achieved comparable energy savings ($\sim$20.9\% vs. $\sim$18.1\% for MPC) while requiring considerably less engineering overhead for model fitting ($\sim$2 vs. $\sim$5 days).
+However, this scalability came at the cost of comfort; RL received three occupant discomfort reports and worse PPD scores than MPC.

-The deployment also empirically confirmed several practical challenges for RL.
-Unlike the more ``plug-and-play'' MPC (once fitted and tuned), the adaptive RL controller's performance was more sensitive to real-world operational issues.
-For instance, intermittent data loss or controller restarts posed significant challenges to the continuity of RL's online training, an issue not faced by the static MPC.
-This sensitivity extended to data corruption from actuation failures (Section~\ref{sub:challenges_adaptive}).
-Furthermore, RL's effectiveness was affected by engineering trade-offs, including the control mismatch from using return air temperature (Section~\ref{ref:temperature}) and the difficulty of learning accurate system dynamics automatically without disruptive system excitation (Section~\ref{sec:conflicting}).
-While these are challenges that also exist for MPC, we were able to overcome them by spending more hours on engineering the model and tuning its optimization parameters.
+The RL and MPC implementations compared in this paper both used a two-level control architecture.
+RL and MPC each acted as a supervisory controller.
+The supervisory control action --- the indoor air temperature setpoint --- was sent to the heat pump manufacturer’s device-level controller.
+This two-level architecture was chosen for scalability: Temperature setpoint adjustments can be sent to most smart thermostats over the Internet via APIs without modifying manufacturer controls or voiding warranties.
+However, separating the supervisory and device-level controllers is generally suboptimal.
+Future work could quantify the potential performance improvement from running RL or MPC within the manufacturer’s control system and directly adjusting low-level control variables such as the compressor and fan speeds.